keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/95c78dc5-7632-4f06-a8e0-7c2176578bea)

-If I try to access the NO Access folder I get the dialog saying I don't have permission.
+If I try to access the No Access folder I get the dialog saying I don't have permission.

 <br />

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/b46ef64e-e5a5-496e-86be-ffb3690273a5)

-If I open the Read Access folder then right click and select New>Text Document I get a dialog saying access is denied because I need permission.
+If I open the Read Access folder then right click and select New>Text Document I get a dialog saying access is denied because I don't have permission.

 <br />